 #1.
 Make sure your student takes as many AP courses as possible:

 College admissions officers, especially at the most competitive schools, want to see that your student is not only challenging themselves by taking the most difficult courses possible at their particular school.
 But they want to see that they are ALREADY fully immersed in college-level classes before they even get to college.

 In other words, if your student’s high school doesn’t currently offer any AP or IB course work, make sure they get classes at that level somewhere else (like enrolling in a community college after school).

 This shows that they will be able to handle the work-load once they get in to a highly competitive school like the Ivy League.
 It shows they have the intellect to do well, and sometimes more importantly, can take the pressure.
-That kind of “proof” is what makes Ivy League admissions officers happy, and lets your high school student actually pass the test and be seriously considered.
+That kind of “proof” is what makes Ivy League admissions officers happy.
+Lets your high school student pass the test and be seriously considered.
 No AP or IB classes, and they aren’t even a contender.
 It’s that important.

 #2: Make sure your student has extracurricular activities that are interesting and different:

 By different, I mean something more unique than piano, violin, or swimming.

 “Oh no!” you think, “but my student is taking piano, violin and swimming right now, what should I do?!”

 Just reassess.
 These activities are fine if they’re a musical prodigy who intends to major in music, or a budding Olympic medalist or “ranked” athlete… but just in case they’re not, they need to branch out and try to expand into at least one other extracurricular activities that will make them stand out.
 They need to do something different than what their friends are doing.
 They need to show some individuality in how they spend their time.
 This allows them to look even more unique to the college admissions officers – again, especially when applying to an Ivy League, or “Ivy League equivalent” college like Stanford, or MIT.